RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/sizing-on-kubernetes.md

         nodes: 3

 The number of nodes in the cluster must be an uneven number equal to or greater than 3.
-Refer to the article [Highly-Available Redis](https://redislabs.com/redis-enterprise/technology/highly-available-redis/) for a detailed explanation on this topic.
+Refer to the article [Highly Available Redis](https://redislabs.com/redis-enterprise/technology/highly-available-redis/) for a detailed explanation on this topic.

 Set the number of cluster nodes during deployment